Aboriginal and Torres Strait Islander Access Pathway

-The Access Scheme provides access to higher education to Aboriginal and Torres Strait Islander people who may not otherwise qualify for university entrance.
+The Access Pathway provides access to higher education to Aboriginal and Torres Strait Islander people who may not otherwise qualify for university entrance.

 Can I apply?

-The Access Scheme (Pathway) is a suitable pathway into University for Aboriginal and Torres Strait Islander applicants that are completing year 12, have completed year 12 (with or without an ATAR), have not completed year 12 or are of a mature age.
+The Access Pathway is a suitable avenue into University for Aboriginal and Torres Strait Islander applicants that are completing year 12, have completed year 12 (with or without an ATAR), have not completed year 12 or are of a mature age.

-If you completed the requirements for your SACE certificate in Year 12, but didn’t obtain the ATAR required for your chosen degree, then the Access Scheme may offer a pathway into your chosen degree provided you meet the pre-requisites when applying.
+If you completed the requirements for your SACE certificate in Year 12, but didn’t obtain the ATAR required for your chosen degree, then the Access Pathway may offer a way into your chosen degree provided you meet the pre-requisites when applying.

-The Access Scheme may offer a pathway into your chosen degree provided you meet the pre-requisites when applying.
+The Access Pathway may offer an entry into your chosen degree provided you meet the pre-requisites when applying.

 *All applicants must be at least 17 years of age prior to the start of the semester in which they commence.